Ecommerce Fulfilment Guide

 The ShipBob Express WooCommerce app is a WordPress plugin that can be installed by the ecommerce business and connects with ShipBob Express to enable express shipping options such as 2-day delivery at a fraction of the cost of expedited air shipping.

 Visit Squarespace’s Extensions page and you’ll find that ShipBob is the fulfilment partner of choice.
 Squarespace seamlessly integrates with ShipBob’s technology to automate the ecommerce fulfilment process.
-Once you connect your Squarespace store and send your inventory to ShipBob’s fulfilment centres, your orders will automatically be routed to ShipBob to be picked, packed, and shipped to your customers.
+Once you connect your Squarespace store and send your inventory to ShipBob’s fulfilment centers, your orders will automatically be routed to ShipBob to be picked, packed, and shipped to your customers.

 This integration streamlines fulfilment and lets you get back to what’s important: running your business.
 Also, the backend work is already done for you, so it’s easy to get started.